 Introduction to the types of learners who will need instruction and nurturing in the classroom.
 Every learner is unique, and some are unique in ways that make conventional classroom processes unworkable.
 Exposure to methods and materials that may make an approach to these students a joyful discovery of the fascinating range of learning styles that are available to human beings.
-Taken in conjunction with FE I. Prerequisite: Education 128.
+Prerequisite: Education 128.